wp-plugins/post-title-validation/readme.txt

 The Post-title-validation Plugin helps to create validation on title field of post, page, custom content type.

 == Description ==
-The Post-title-validation Plugin helps to create validation on title field of post, page, custom content type.If user will not enter title field then it will alert user that "Please insert title".
+The Post-title-validation Plugin helps to create validation on title field of post, page, custom content type.
+If user will not enter title field then it will alert user that "Please insert title".

 = Requirements =